-Wentz sold his farm in 1869 and died in 1870, followed by his wife and daughter.
-The farm came to be owned by John Beecher, a carpenter, who tore down the old structure and built a wood frame building on the foundation.
-It was purchased in 1908 by the War Department to include in the battlefield park.
-In 1960 the National Park Service removed the non-historic house, since funds to rehabilitate it were not available.
+John Wentz sold the farm in 1869 and died in 1870, followed by his wife and daughter.
+John Beecher, a carpenter, came to own the farm.
+He tore down the old log structure and built a wood frame building on the foundation.
+The War Department purchased the farm in 1908 to include in the battlefield park.
+In 1960 the National Park Service removed the non-historic house, as funds to rehabilitate it were not available.

 The photo looks north along Emmitsburg Road, with the Sherfy barn to the left and the Klingle farm ahead to the right in the distance.
 On the treeline at the far right can just be made out the white shaft of the U.S. Regulars monument on Hancock avenue, with the Copse of Trees and Ziegler’s Grove to its left.

 The site of the Wentz Farm is on the east side of Emmitsburg Road just north of Wheatfield Road.
 The foundation of the house is still visible.
 (39°48’06.9″N 77°14’59.1″W)